Maria Lamas

-Maria Lamas (6 October 1893 – 6 December 1983) was a Portuguese writer, translator, journalist, and feminist political activist.
+Maria Lamas (born Maria da Conceição Vassalo e Silva; 6 October 1893 – 6 December 1983) was a Portuguese writer, translator, journalist, and feminist political activist.

 Early life

 Maria da Conceição Vassalo e Silva da Cunha Lamas was born on 6 October 1893 in Torres Novas in the Santarém District of Portugal.
 Her parents both came from well-off families.
 Her father was a Freemason while her mother was a pious Catholic.
-She had two younger sisters and was the older sister of Manuel António Vassalo e Silva, who would become the last Governor of Portuguese India, and cousin of the children’s book writers Alice Vieira and of the writer and publisher Maria Lúcia Vassalo Namorado.
+She had two younger sisters and was the older sister of Manuel António Vassalo e Silva, who would become the last Governor-General of Portuguese India, and cousin of the children’s book writers Alice Vieira and of the writer and publisher Maria Lúcia Vassalo Namorado.
 She attended primary and secondary school in Torres Novas, completing her secondary education at a boarding school run by Spanish nuns, from which her father removed her, concerned that she was developing a religious vocation.
 The nuns may not have been too disappointed: one was quoted as saying “a demon left here”.
 At the age of 17, in 1911, she married Teófilo José Pignolet Ribeiro da Fonseca, an officer at the local Cavalry School.
 In the same year, and already pregnant, she accompanied her husband who was assigned to work at a military prison in Capelongo in what was then Portuguese Angola.
 Her first daughter was born there.

 In 1913 Maria Lamas returned to Portugal, again pregnant.
 With the First World War beginning, the marriage breaking down, and her husband being transferred to the front in Flanders and France, she was forced to look for a way of supporting herself and her daughters.
 She moved to Lisbon and started working at the American News Agency with the help of Virgínia Quaresma, Portugal’s first female professional journalist.
 She also wrote for Portuguese newspapers such as Correio da Manhã.
 In 1920 she was granted a divorce and in 1921 she married the journalist Alfredo da Cunha Lamas.
 The couple had a daughter but separated soon after her birth and were formally divorced in 1936.
 But she always kept the surname of her second husband.